muratk5n/thirdwave/en/README.md

 PV Magazine: "The McGowan Government continues to fuel the growth of Western Australia’s hydrogen industry, with three projects to receive Lead Agency Services.
-Guided by the Lead Agency Framework, the Department of Jobs, Tourism, Science and Innovation will provide the projects with a single point of entry to the State Government and assistance with approvals processes.
+Guided by the Lead Agency Framework, the Department ...  will provide the projects with a single point of entry to the State Government and assistance with approvals processes.
 Projects are assessed for Lead Agency Services based on a number of factors, including level of complexity, potential impacts and significance to the State"

 ---